The Local Projection Residual Bootstrap for AR(1) Models: Introduction

 \section{Introduction}

 This paper contributes to a growing literature on confidence interval construction for impulse response coefficients based on the local projection (LP) approach (\cite{Jorda2005}).
-In this literature, the LP approach estimates an impulse response coefficient as one of the slope coefficients in a linear regression of a future outcome on current (or lag-augmented) covariates (\cite{ramey2016macroeconomic}; \cite{NakamuraSteinsson2018}; \cite{MO-PM2020}).
-Recent theoretical results exist for the asymptotic validity of the confidence intervals constructed around the LP estimator over a large class of vector autoregressive models (\cite{xu2022}).
-However, the theory of the bootstrap version of the confidence intervals is unknown, even for the AR(1) model.
+In this literature, the LP approach estimates an impulse response coefficient as one of the slope coefficients in a linear regression of a future outcome on current or lag-augmented covariates (\cite{ramey2016macroeconomic}; \cite{NakamuraSteinsson2018}; \cite{MO-PM2020}).
+Recent theoretical results exist for the asymptotic validity of the confidence intervals constructed around the LP estimator, which hold over a large class of vector autoregressive models (\cite{xu2022}).
+Since these confidence intervals have small-sample coverage distortions (e.g., coverage probability is lower than expected), their bootstrap versions are recommended for practical use.
+However, theoretical results for these bootstrap versions are unknown, even for the AR(1) model.
+This paper proposes a different bootstrap method to construct LP confidence intervals with theoretical guarantees for a class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form, and martingale difference shocks.

-In this paper we propose an LP-residual bootstrap method to construct confidence intervals for impulse response coefficients of AR(1) models.
-Our bootstrap method is based on the local projection (LP) approach and involves a residual bootstrap procedure applied specifically to AR(1) models.
-Our bootstrap confidence intervals are centered at the LP estimator and use heteroskedasticity-consistent (HC) standard errors.
-The main difference with available confidence intervals is the computation of the critical value.
+We propose an LP-residual bootstrap method to construct confidence intervals for impulse response coefficients of AR(1) models.
+Our bootstrap method is based on the LP approach and involves a residual bootstrap procedure applied specifically to AR(1) models.\footnote{Section \ref{sec:lp-residual-bootstrap_VAR} presents the LP-residual bootstrap for VAR(p) models, but its theoretical properties are unknown and left for future research; see Remarks \ref{rem:var-stationary} and \ref{rem:var-stationar-asymp-refinement} for further discussion.
+Appendix \ref{appendix:simulations-var} reports a Monte Carlo simulation for the LP-residual bootstrap for vector autoregressive models.} Our bootstrap confidence intervals are centered at the LP estimator and use heteroskedasticity-consistent (HC) standard errors and a bootstrap critical value.
 Section \ref{sec:lp-residual-bootstrap} presents the details.